 9. Bending or Flexible Plywood

 This kind of plywood is made to be bent.
 Although such a product may seem like a recent development, it has been used in furniture making since the mid-19th century.
-Usually crafted from aircraft-grade plywood or Baltic birch, flexible plywood usually consists of three or more piles that are thin, but quite strong while being lightweight.
+Usually crafted from aircraft-grade plywood or Baltic birch, flexible plywood usually consists of three or more plies that are thin, but quite strong while being lightweight.

 Best Plywood for You

-Choosing the right plywood starts by understanding which types are available.
 Keep in mind that each type has its advantages and disadvantages.
 This means you need to choose the one that is best suited for the environment and purpose.